Climate KIC Nordic in Denmark has nominated SWESTEP for

 and reprocessing solution

-Creative Director, JP Morgan Friberg gave a speech on SWESTEP’s
+Creative Director, JP Morgan Friberg gave a talk on SWESTEP’s

 technology as well as a general picture of the difference between